davidledwards/zookeeper/README.md

+A collection of Scala artifacts that make working with ZooKeeper enjoyable.

+Includes:
-A functional Scala API over the ZooKeeper client.
+* a functional API layered over the ZooKeeper client
+* a much better command line interface (CLI) that replaces zkCli.sh